DataBiosphere/toil/docs/running/cloud/amazon.rst

    `here <http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files>`__.

-The Toil provisioner is built around the Toil Appliance, a Docker image that bundles Toil and all its requirements (e.g. Mesos).
+The Toil provisioner is built around the Toil Appliance, a Docker image that bundles Toil and all its requirements (e.g. Kubernetes).
 This makes deployment simple across platforms, and you can even simulate a cluster locally (see :ref:`appliance_dev` for details).

 .. admonition:: Choosing Toil Appliance Image